- Organizations and Initiatives

 Takao Matsui is from KPMG AZSA LLC, which is our company’s auditing firm.
 He retired from the auditing firm in June 2018; therefore, he is not in the position to be influenced by the auditing firm’s intention.

 |Status of establishment of Board of Auditors||Established|

 |Number of Outside Auditors who are appointed as independent officer||3|

 <Reasons for Appointment of Outside Audit & Supervisory Board member>

-Kouichi Nakagawa has had a long career in the financial industry, and therefore brings a wealth of experience and expertise.
-In light of the useful guidance and advice he provides regarding the appropriateness of Air Water’s pursuit of business operations, we believe he fulfils the auditory functions required of an outside auditor, and is therefore an appropriate appointment.
-In addition, there are no circumstances giving rise to potential conflicts of interest with general shareholders as stipulated by the Tokyo Stock Exchange, and she meets the Judgment Criteria for the Independence of Outside Officers stipulated by the company.
-She has thus been designated an independent director.
+Kunihiko Tsuneyoshi has expert experiences and knowledge as a person from a financial institution.
+In light of the useful suggestions and advice provided by him based on his know-how and expertise to ensure the appropriateness of Air Water’s business execution, we believe that he fulfills the audit functions expected of an outside auditor, and is, therefore, an appropriate appointment.
+In addition, there are no circumstances giving rise to potential conflicts of interest with general shareholders as stipulated by the Tokyo Stock Exchange, and he meets the Judgment Criteria for the Independence of Outside Officers stipulated by the company.
+He has thus been designated an independent director.